antonwnk/DotA-Madness-DKE-DA-Assignment/README.md

 ### Approach
 The analysis was split into two sections, each answering different questions.
-Consequenlty, the code is also split into 2 files.
+Consequently, the code is also split into 2 files.

 ### Common part
-Both notebooks start from a common code-base which covers the integration of several different data-scources and provides several functions to allow querying the data.
+Both notebooks start from a common code-base which covers the integration of several different data sources and provides functions to allow querying the data.

 ### Part 1
 Attempts to answer the following question: